 Build Introduction

-Welcome to the guide for the Upheaval Barbarian!
+Upheaval Barbarian!
 Sunder the earth beneath your enemy’s feet and crush demons with rocks from half a screen away.
 This build will sear the flesh off your enemies with blazing heat and magma, making an enjoyable playstyle for Barbarian enthusiasts.

 Strengths and Weaknesses

-- Great AoE Damage
+- Great AoE Damage.

-- Semi-Ranged Playstyle
+- Semi-Ranged Playstyle.

-- Big Overpower crits
+- Big Overpower crits.

-- Requires some positioning
+- Requires some positioning.

-- Shout management
+- Shout management.

-- Requires some uniques to unlock full power
+- Requires some uniques to unlock full power.

 Build Requirements